 Startempire Wire reported in October last year that of all the EVs in California, 40K are in the Inland Empire.

 According to Veloz EV Market Report’s data, electric car sales in the United States reached a new high record of over 200,000 automobiles during the last quarter (Q1 2022).

-Although this is encouraging, the US EV sector remains heavily reliant on Tesla and California.
+Although this is encouraging, the US EV sector relies heavily on Tesla and California.

-When it comes to electrifying its passenger automobile market, the United States lags significantly behind Europe and China.
+The United States lags significantly behind Europe and China when electrifying its passenger automobile market.
 Many variables are at play, including lower incentives and a penchant for pickup trucks, a market that is only recently electrified.

-US Electric Vehicle Sales Shows an Impressive Record
+US Electric Vehicle Sales Show an Impressive Record

 Veloz produced a new analysis on EV sales in the United States based on data from the California Energy Commission (CEC) and the California Air Resources Board (CARB), which reveals a record amount (over 208,000) of electric cars sold in the country during Q1 2022.

-While this is encouraging news for EV growth in the US, the sector is still heavily reliant on Californians purchasing electric vehicles.
+While this is encouraging news for EV growth in the US, the sector still relies heavily on Californians purchasing electric vehicles.